bronson/gird/README.md

 ### --init

-If the specified directory doesn't already have a Girdsums file, then Gird goes into initialize mode and creates Girdsums files for the directory and all its subdirectories.
+If the specified directory doesn't already have a Girdsums file, then gird assumes `--init` and creates Girdsums files for the directory and all its subdirectories.

-You can also be explicit:

 ```bash
 $ gird --init Photos